 You'll want to choose a homeschool curriculum that addresses all three.
 This guide will help you evaluate these considerations, as well as how to determine if a homeschool curriculum fits for your unique needs.

 🔎 Choosing a Curriculum with Your Children in Mind

 Children come in different ages, stages, levels of development, learning preferences, personality types, and activity levels, and they have different interests.

-For example, if you have young children, you may wonder what curriculum you should use for your 4 (or 5 or 6) year old.
+For example, if you have young children, you may wonder what to use for preschool curriculum or how to choose Kindergarten homeschool curriculum.
 Or you may be interested in what homeschool curriculum to use for an active, outdoorsy child.
 Or you may need a homeschool math curriculum for a struggling student.